Angelo Ruggiero

-Angelo Salvatore Ruggiero Sr. (/it/; July 29, 1940 – December 4, 1989), also known as "Quack Quack", was an American gangster.
-He was a member of the Gambino crime family and a friend of John Gotti's.
-After Gotti became leader of the family he made Ruggiero a caporegime.
+Angelo Salvatore Ruggiero Sr. (/it/; July 29, 1940 – December 4, 1989), also known as "Quack Quack", was an American mobster who rose to the position of caporegime in the Gambino crime family.
+He is best known for his fraternal friendship with John Gotti and was instrumental in the assassination of incumbent boss Paul Castellano which led to the rise of Gotti to boss of the Gambino family.

-During John Gotti's pretrial detention for a state case, which Gotti eventually won, Ruggiero acted as his liaison with the crime family.
-During a court hearing, he cursed and argued with the judge, resulting in his imprisonment alongside Gotti.

 Family and early years

 Angelo Salvatore Ruggiero was born at Lutheran Hospital and raised in the East New York section of Brooklyn.
 Ruggiero's father was a first-generation immigrant from Naples, Italy who was not involved in organized crime.
 Ruggiero's mother was Mary Dellacroce.
 Ruggiero's brothers were Gambino associate Salvatore Ruggiero Sr., John Ruggiero (born June 9, 1946), and Francis A. "Little Frankie" Ruggiero (born c.
 1964).
 Ruggiero's nephew is mob associate Salvatore Ruggiero Jr. Ruggiero's cousins include Gambino underboss Aniello Dellacroce, and Sean and Shannon Connelly.

 Ruggiero grew up with future Gambino boss John Gotti and underboss Sammy Gravano.
 A high school dropout, Ruggiero was arrested in the 1950s for street fighting, public intoxication, car theft, bookmaking, possession of an illegal firearm, and burglary.
 Some of these arrests were made while in the company of Gotti.